Ruia Morrison: Adult life

 Morrison won the national singles title in 1956 and it became clear that for her to make progress in tennis she would need to compete overseas.
 Waititi formed a fundraising campaign to help Morrison travel to England to compete at Wimbledon.
 The campaign was successful, raising more than enough for the trip, and Morrison and Robson left New Zealand in 1957 for England.

 At Wimbledon, Morrison reached the fourth round, beating Billie Woodgate, J.L.
 Debford and Sheila Armstrong and then losing to American player Betty Pratt, ranked fourth in the world.
 Pratt invited Morrison, along with the Wimbledon champions Althea Gibson and Maria Bueno, to the Caribbean the following year for international tennis tournaments at Montego Bay, Jamaica, and San Juan, Puerto Rico.

 In 1958, Morrison reached the third round of Wimbledon.
 In 1959, she competed at the British Hard Court championships, losing to Christine Truman in the quarterfinals.
 She won the Guildford Championships by beating South Africa’s Joan Cross, and the mixed doubles with Mexican Gustavo Palafox as her partner.
 The same year, Morrison and Pat Nettleton reached the third round of the ladies' doubles at Wimbledon and Morrison made the fourth round of the mixed doubles with Brian Woolf from New Zealand.
 In the Wimbledon singles, Morrison reached the fourth round, losing to the eventual champion Maria Bueno.

 In later years, Morrison won the New Zealand national singles title an additional five times and the national doubles title several times as well.
 In 1961, Morrison donated the excess money from the 1956 fundraising campaign to the Maori Education Board rather than travelling to Wimbledon again.
 Despite not competing internationally that year, she still won the national singles and doubles titles in 1962.

 In 1959 and 1960, Morrison entered the W.D. & H.O.
 Wills tournament in Auckland, winning the women's title in both years; in 1960 she won the doubles and mixed doubles.
 In 1965, Morrison and Elizabeth Terry were selected to travel to Melbourne to compete in the Federation Cup.
 They beat Argentina but lost to Australia.

-When Morrison retired from international tennis she donated her remaining winnings to the charitabe foundation which Waititi had founded to support Māori achievers.
+When Morrison retired from international tennis she donated her remaining winnings to the Maori Education Board a charitable foundation which Waititi had founded to support Māori achievers.